hansfuhr/Group25_As2/README.md

 sample output:

-  (AutoBot) Are you a car, truck, suv, or motorcycle kind of person?
-  Car, truck, SUV, or motorcycle:
+  (AutoBot) Are you a car, truck, suv, or motorcycle kind of person?\n Car, truck, SUV, or motorcycle:
   (Input)motorcycle
   (AutoBot)I have found 9 vehicles that match your criteria!